styleguidist/react-styleguidist/docs/Webpack.md

 In very rare cases, like using legacy or third-party libraries, you may need to change webpack options that Styleguidist doesn’t allow you to change via `webpackConfig` options.
 In this case, you can use [dangerouslyUpdateWebpackConfig](Configuration.md#dangerouslyupdatewebpackconfig) option.

-> **Warning:** You may break Styleguidist using this option, use it at your own risk.
+> **Danger:** You may break Styleguidist using this option, use it at your own risk.